Charlesjwc/Mahjong/README.md

+Independent programming project 100% in Java and run 100% on powershell.

 HOW TO RUN - Mahjong 13 Tiles on Powershell JE:
 Version 0.9 - Mahjong game with no Computer opponent algorithms